 a.
 Dirkzwager participates in the Complaints and Dispute Settlement Scheme for the Legal Profession.

 b.
-Dirkzwager’s complaints procedure concerns the procedure maintained by Dirkzwager for handling complaints by its clients about the service by a Dirkzwager lawyer.
+The Dirkzwager complaints procedure is the procedure applied by Dirkzwager (the Dirkzwager advocatuur Complaints Procedure) for handling complaints from Dirkzwager clients regarding the services provided by a Dirkzwager lawyer.

 d.
-All disputes as a result of the conclusion and/or the performance of the service by a Dirkzwager lawyer, including all disputes about contested invoices and/or invoices from Dirkzwager that have remained unpaid, shall, at the request of the client and/or Dirkzwager, be resolved by the Disputes Committee in accordance with the Legal Profession Disputes Committee Rules (Reglement Geschillencommissie Advocatuur) (hereinafter: the Rules).
-Should the dispute concern an assignment by a private client, the Rules provide a binding advice, unless the client turns to the ordinary court within a month after Dirkzwager has handled the complaint.
-In the event of a collection of a claim from a private client, settlement by binding advice shall occur only if the client deposits the outstanding amount with the Disputes Committee.
-If he does not do so, the procedure for that collection shall be arbitration.
-Should the dispute concern an assignment by a corporate client, the Rules provide for arbitration.
+All disputes pursuant to the formation and/or provision of the services by a Dirkzwager lawyer, including all disputes concerning contested and/or unpaid Dirkzwager invoices, will be settled by the Disputes Committee at the request of the client and/or Dirkzwager in accordance with the Legal Profession Disputes Committee Rules (hereinafter: the Rules).
+The Rules provide for a binding opinion if the dispute concerns an engagement granted by a private client, unless the client applies to the ordinary courts within one month after the complaint has been handled by Dirkzwager.
+In the event a claim is collected from a private client, a binding opinion will only apply if the client deposits the outstanding amount with the Disputes Committee.
+The collection in question will be subject to arbitration if the client fails to do so.
+The Rules provide for arbitration if the dispute concerns an engagement granted by a corporate client.

 e.
-For the application of the Complaints and Dispute Settlement Scheme for the Legal Profession, a private client is understood to mean a client who is a natural person and therefore not a legal entity and who, when issuing the assignment to Dirkzwager, was not acting in the exercise of a profession or business.
-For the application of the Complaints and Dispute Settlement Scheme for the Legal Profession, a corporate client is understood to mean a client who is not a natural person according to the definition provided above.
+For the purpose of application of the Complaints and Dispute Settlement Scheme for the Legal Profession, a private client is understood to mean a client who is a natural person and therefore not a legal entity and who, when granting the engagement to Dirkzwager, does not act in the conduct of a profession or business.
+For the purpose of application of the Complaints and Dispute Settlement Scheme for the Legal Profession, a corporate client is understood to mean a client who is not a natural person according to the definition provided above.

 a.
-The Disputes Committee for the Legal Profession is not authorised to issue a decision about disputes between a (candidate) civil-law notary and a client of Dirkzwager.
+The Disputes Committee for the Legal Profession is not authorised to issue a decision about disputes between a (junior) civil-law notary and a Dirkzwager client.

 6800 AC Arnhem